microsoft/model-perf/README.md

 # Model Performance Toolkit

-Model Performance Toolkit (model-perf) is a Python package backed by test applications for different platforms (Windows/MacOS, Android/iOS, Web) to benchmark machine learning models on different target platforms and devices (e.g., Google Pixel for Android, iPhone for iOS).
+Model Performance Toolkit (model-perf) is a Python package to benchmark machine learning models running on target servers or devices.

 ## Installation